jamesshore/quixote/README.md

 ## Usage

 The code is in `dist/quixote.js`.
 It's a UMD module, so it will work with module loaders like Browserify and Require.js.
 If you're not using a module loader, it will create a global variable named `quixote`.
+You can also install the library using `npm install quixote`.

 See below for an example and API documentation.